 |Colors||Black, Rose gold, Platinum, White|

-Things You Need to Know Before Buying the Best Smartwatch Under 200 Dollars
+Things You Need to Know Before Buying Your Smartphone

 - Display & Notifications: Just like with your phone, smartwatches have different display capabilities.
-There are those that include a full touchscreen with color and those with a black and white analog screen.
+Some include a full touchscreen with color while others have a black and white analog screen.
 The difference determines how well you get your notifications.
 For instance, some smartwatches only display icons of the latest notifications while others show the entire message of all the notifications.
 Make sure you look into the display of your smartwatch before you make the purchase decision.
 Does it support notifications the way you want?
 Are you okay with getting the notification on your phone and having to go and view it in its full context on the phone?
 Would you rather have a smartwatch that allows you to access the entire message associated with the alert?

 - Water Resistance.
-This is one of the most important features when buying your best smartwatch under 200 dollars.
+This is one of the most important features when buying your smartphone.
 You’ll be wearing your smartwatch almost everywhere you go, and chances are you may forget you have it on your wrist.
-Some smartwatches are splash proof meaning they can handle a bit of rain but nothing more than that.
+Some smartwatches are splash-proof meaning they can handle a bit of rain but nothing more than that.
 Others are waterproof and can be submerged in water up to a certain depth.
 If you love swimming or your job involves regular contact with water, you might want to look into the water resistance ratings of the watch.

 - Maintenance Rating.
 This goes to everything else you intend to use in the long-run and not just watches.
 A smartwatch is a device that you’ll probably use for a good chunk of time, which means that something is bound to happen.
-This is why you’ll need one that is very fixable.
 Consider whether you can fix the watch seamlessly if need be.
 For instance, can you replace the wristbands or the battery if you want to?
 How easy is it to get someone who can fix the watch?
 How available are the spare parts?
 Are they extra expensive?
 These are questions you need to ask yourself before settling on the ideal smartwatch.
 Buying a smartwatch that’s hard to fix means you’ll be buying a new one every now and then which is expensive and frustrating in the long run.
 You don’t want that.
 Do you?

-- Design and Style: Finally, it’s also very important to go for a watch that not only meets your every day needs, but one that also matches your style.
-You’ll be wearing the watch for extended periods of time, making it a part of your everyday life.
+- Design and Style: Finally, it’s also very important to go for a watch that not only meets your everyday needs, but one that also matches your style.
+You’ll be wearing the watch for extended periods, making it a part of your everyday life.
 Do you find the watch aesthetically appealing to you?
 What about the look of the watch on your wrist?
 Do you want everyone to see it?
 Or would you rather wear a long-sleeved shirt and cover it?
 These questions are important in making the purchase decision, especially for a device that will always be on your wrist.